 This model is constructed with 20-denier ripstop nylon and offers enough durability for most backpacking and hiking.
 However, its fabric is slightly on the thinner side and is prone to tearing a bit more than other models with beefier exteriors.
 It's certainly tougher than the only two models we tested that were slightly lighter (the Outdoor Research Helium II and the Black Diamond Fineline), and we found its weather resistance and DWR far more longlasting.

 Top-tier packability is one of the primary reasons you buy this jacket.
 The Drypoint GTX packed down smaller than all 3-layer construction jackets and was one of the most compressible models in our review.
-As a whole, it compressed to a smaller size than the Arc'teryx Beta SL, Outdoor Research Foray, The North Face Dryzzle, and the Marmot Minimalist.
-The only two models that packed down slightly smaller where the Outdoor Research Helium II at 6.5 ounces or the Black Diamond Fineline.
+The only two models that packed down slightly smaller where the Outdoor Research Helium II at 6.5 ounces or the Black Diamond Fineline, at 8 ounces.

 One very small disadvantage is unlike many of the jackets in this review, the Drypoint GTX does not stuff into its own pocket.
 While we rarely use this feature backpacking (because we more frequently pack it to fill empty spaces), it is nice for day hiking or general use, where it keeps it a little more contained.

 At $250, this is one of the more expensive models we tested.
 However, the REI model offers a decent value, especially when you take its performance attributes into account.
 While you can buy a jacket for half the price, the Drypoint GTX's performance characteristics, primarily its combination of low weight, stretchy fabric, minimal packed volume, and excellent storm worthiness were enough to justify paying the extra money.
 This jacket is of particular value if you favor a model that is weather resistance, lightweight, and of decent durability.